-Firstly, it’s vital that agents on messenger are empowered enough to be able to resolve a customer’s problem quickly, professionally and efficiently, despite the relative informality of the platform.
-A cardinal CX sin is shuttling a customer from agent to agent and channel to channel to find someone better qualified to help.
-Agents on messenger should demonstrate the same empathy, skill and engagement as on other channels like voice.
+Firstly, it’s vital that associates on messenger are empowered enough to be able to resolve a customer’s problem quickly, professionally and efficiently, despite the relative informality of the platform.
+A cardinal CX sin is shuttling a customer from associate to associate and channel to channel to find someone better qualified to help.
+Associates on messenger should demonstrate the same empathy, skill and engagement as on other channels like voice.

 To chatbot or not to chatbot?

-Microsoft, Uber and Twitter are just a few of the brands who have recently launched chatbots – although some with more success than others.
+Microsoft, Uber and Twitter are just a few of the brands that have recently launched chatbots – although some with more success than others.

 But they also have their limitations.
 The financial industry is heavily regulated so the potential fallout if bots ‘get it wrong’ could be much greater.
-What’s more, personal finance is a sensitive topic for many, and can be fraught with confusion or anxiety.
+What’s more, personal finance is a sensitive topic for many and can be fraught with confusion or anxiety.
 Bots simply aren’t intelligent enough to decipher tone, context or customer frustrations.
-For non-linear journeys, this is particularly dangerous – and it’s important businesses have a human agent on hand for when the “computer says no”.
+For non-linear journeys, this is particularly dangerous – and it’s important businesses have a human agent on hand for such occasions.

 Limitations aside, it’s clear that both chatbots and messenger are set to be a key channel in the customer service of the future.
 Banks need to be ready to integrate both where appropriate, and determine how they can play a vital role in delivering the best customer experience possible.

 Check out our blog ‘Embarking on a chatbot journey: The why, where and how’ to learn more about chatbots.